 I discovered the wine company Gironde et Gascogne at a trade tasting a few years back.
 This is a boutique operation with two chateaux on their roster, both in Bordeaux: Château Ramage La Batisse in the Haut Medoc and Château de Belcier in Castillion.

-I have always been a fan of this little known satellite region on the FAR right bank of Bordeaux.
+I have always been a fan of this little-known satellite region on the FAR right bank of Bordeaux.
 This castle-like chateau rises above the quaint town of Salles de Castillon, with about 50 acres of Merlot, with some Cabernet Franc, Malbec, and a small plot of Cabernet Sauvignon.
-The soils are typical for area, having a generous mixture of limestone and sandy loess, a great wine growing combination.
+The soils are typical for the area, having a generous mixture of limestone and sandy loess, a great wine-growing combination.

-The wine shows burnt cedar and cassis on the nose, followed by flavors of ripe strawberry and black cherry compote.
+The wine shows burnt cedar and cassis on the nose, followed by ripe strawberry and black cherry compote flavors.
 A savory note of basil is balanced with an iron core that opens up in the finish with quince and pomegranate.
 A pretty wine with nice delicate features, but not without gravitas.
-A very good purchase.
+An excellent purchase.